makerforgetech/modular-biped/README.md

 - **YouTube Playlist**: Explore the development process through our build videos: [Watch on YouTube](https://www.youtube.com/watch?v=2DVJ5xxAuWY&list=PL_ua9QbuRTv6Kh8hiEXXVqywS8pklZraT)
 - **Community**: Have a question or want to show off your build?
 Join the communities on [GitHub](https://bit.ly/maker-forge-community) and [Discord](https://bit.ly/makerforge-community)!

+## A Note On Branches

+The `main` branch is the latest stable release of the Modular Biped Robot project.
+This is compatible with the 'buddy' release, the latest supported release.

+The `develop` branch is the development branch and may contain experimental features and changes that are not yet stable.
+Please use the `main` branch for the most stable experience.
+This will eventually become the next release, 'cody'.
+To facilitate testing modules are disabled by default in the `develop` branch.
+Enable each as needed in the config yaml files to test.

 ## Modules